Michael Dowd (police officer)

 Michael F. Dowd (born January 10, 1961) is a former New York City Police Department (NYPD) officer, drug distributor, and enforcer for the Dominican American Diaz criminal organization who was arrested in 1992 for running a drug ring out of Suffolk County, Long Island, New York.
 He is the subject of the 2014 documentary film The Seven Five directed by Tiller Russell and produced by Eli Holzman.
 The Tiller Russell TV documentary version, Precinct Seven Five (2015), aired on Film4 on June 19, 2020, and also featured interviews with Dowd's co-conspirator and "dirty cop" friend Kenneth "Kenny" Eurell, who eventually became a cooperating Federal witness and wore a wire, in order to further incriminate Dowd and help corroborate his own testimony in exchange for a lenient sentence at trial.

 Early life and education

 Dowd was born on January 10, 1961, in Brooklyn, New York City, the third of seven children in an Irish Catholic family.
 He grew up in Brentwood, Long Island, on a block mostly populated by the families of police officers and firefighters.
 According to Dowd, he was a good student in high school.
+According to Dowd, his father was Irish and his mother Jewish.